SS Yongala: Loss

 On 14 March 1911 Yongala began her 99th voyage in Australian waters.
 Her Master was Captain William Knight.
 She left Melbourne with 72 passengers, and on 20 March reached Brisbane.
 There most of her passengers from Melbourne disembarked, and she embarked passengers to continue up the Queensland coast.
 Also embarked were the racehorse "Moonshine" and a Lincoln Red bull.
 A harbour inspection reported Yongala to be "in excellent trim".

-She reached Mackay on the morning of 23 March, and left at 1:40pm that afternoon, bound for Townsville.
-She was now carrying 29 first class passengers, 19 second class passengers, 72 crew, and 677 tons of cargo.
+She reached Mackay on the morning of 23 March, and left at 1:40 p.m. that afternoon, bound for Townsville.
+She was now carrying 29 first-class passengers, 19 second-class passengers, 72 crew, and 677 tons of cargo.
 Shortly after she left Mackay, and before she left the sight of land, the Flat Top Island signal station received a telegram warning of a tropical cyclone between Townsville and Mackay.
 The signal station sent flag and wireless telegraph signals, which prompted several ships to take refuge at Mackay.
 But Yongala did not see the flags.
 The Marconi Company had recently dispatched a wireless telegraph set from England to be installed aboard Yongala, but the set had not yet reached Australia.

 Five hours after Yongala left Mackay, the keeper of Dent Island Light saw her enter Whitsunday Passage.
 This was the last known sighting of her.
 The cyclone sank her on the night of 23–24 March, killing everyone aboard.
 Newspapers at the time counted 120 or 121 people aboard, but the total number is now accepted to be at least 122.
 The discrepancy arises from young children, servants, and members of ethnic minorities being omitted from official lists.